Chronic obstructive pulmonary disease (COPD) is an umbrella term for a group of progressive lung diseases.

 When diagnosing COPD your doctor will review your signs and symptoms, discuss your family and medical history as well as any exposure you’ve had to lung irritants.
 Your Doctor may then request:

-Lung function testing: This breathing test is the most accurate way to confirm a diagnosis of COPD.
-This test works by measuring airflow into and out of your lungs (insert link to lung function testing page on our webpage)
+Lung function testing: This breathing test is the most accurate way to confirm a diagnosis of COPD and works by measuring airflow into and out of your lungs.
+Click here for more information…

 Other tests that may be conducted: X-rays, CT Scans, blood tests